SS Manasoo: Service history

 Macassa was accepted by the Hamilton Steamboat Company after she completed her sea trials on the River Clyde.
 She was registered in Glasgow, Scotland, on May 2, 1888, and left for Hamilton on May 16.
-Macassas trip across the Atlantic Ocean took 15 days, as ice slowed her progress.
+Newspapers in 1888 speculated that Macassa would arrive at her destination on around June 1.

 After Macassa arrived in Hamilton on the morning of June 7, she was given the Canadian official number 93932 on June 29, 1888, when she was registered in Hamilton.
 For most of her career, she was engaged in the passenger trade between Hamilton and Toronto, Ontario.
 Early in her career, she also stopped at Lorne Park, Oakville and Burlington Beach, Ontario.

 While in Hamilton on August 11, 1892, a deckhand on board Macassa leaned against a gangway whilst trying to fill a bucket of water, fell overboard and drowned.
 She made a 39-mile (62.8 km) trip between Burlington and Port Dalhousie, Ontario, on April 6, 1894, in an hour and fifty minutes.

 In an effort to make Macassa more profitable, she was sent to the Collingwood Shipbuilding Company of Collingwood, Ontario, in 1905 to be lengthened.
 Her hull became 178.4 ft long, her gross tonnage 529 tons, her net tonnage 234 tons, and her carrying capacity 1500 LT; the reason behind the reduction of her tonnage after the lengthening is unknown.
 The new piece was inserted between her pilothouse and funnel.
 Officers' quarters were constructed behind the pilothouse, the cabin on the promenade deck was enlarged, her mast was moved behind the pilothouse, and a second mast was installed aft.
 The lengthening significantly decreased Macassa's length-to-beam ratio, causing her to roll badly even in moderate weather.
 On September 19, 1906, a deckhand on board Macassa lost his foot after it became entangled in a mooring line while she was in Hamilton.